Judith Evelyn: Personal life and death

 On September 3, 1939, Evelyn and her then-fiancé, Canadian radio producer Andrew Allan (the two never married), survived the sinking of the Anchor-Donaldson liner SS Athenia.
 The Athenia was the first British passenger liner to be torpedoed and sunk by a German submarine in World War II.
 Mr. Allan's elderly father died in the aftermath of the disaster, when the lifeboat the three of them were in was accidentally sunk by a rescue ship.

-Evelyn died from pancreatic cancer in New York City on May 7, 1967, aged 58.
-She is interred at the Kensico Cemetery in Valhalla, New York.
+Evelyn died from pancreatic cancer in New York City on May 7, 1967, at the age of 58.
+She is interred at Kensico Cemetery in Valhalla, New York.